dvreeze/hibernate-experiments/README.md

 Java packages.
 So Java Modules and Maven offer different perspectives on dependencies.
 Moreover, Java Modules are a Java language feature, understood by the Java compiler (as well as the Java runtime and tooling).

 The Java ecosystem is still not as module-friendly as desired.
-See [Java Modules](https://dev.java/learn/modules/) for much more information about how to use them in practice and how to deal with common issues that might arise.
+See [Java Modules](https://dev.java/learn/modules/) and [Module System Woes](https://github.com/nipafx/module-system-woes) for much more information about how to use them in practice and how to deal with common issues that might arise.
 Speaking of which, the book [Java 9 Modularity](https://javamodularity.com/) is a real gem in that regard.
 There are many possible hybrid scenarios, in which we can at least partially benefit from the use of modules.

 ## Prerequisites